 straight aheadup through

-supplies a skidding
+the bush supplies a skidding

 kidyou’ve come some way